lolmaxlevel/compass_app/README.md

 - [ ] add sync with compass if connected
 - [ ] add better processing when the server is unavailable
 - [ ] add settings and remove debug buttons
+- [ ] change geolocation framework to something more reliable